Jonny Storm: British and other European promotions

 At the start of his career, Storm became a mainstay in the Frontier Wrestling Alliance (FWA).
 He also competed for All-Star Wrestling.
 Storm began wrestling for Irish Whip Wrestling in March 2005, where he had a series of matches against M-Dogg 20.
 Storm was one of the trainers for ITV's Celebrity Wrestling in 2005.
 Although the show was considered a failure, Storm enjoyed it and said it was "a really good experience".
 Storm has wrestled for numerous other European promotions, including German Stampede Wrestling, Real Quality Wrestling, Rings of Europe and Dutch Championship Wrestling.
 Also in 2005, he won the Féderation Francophone de Catch promotion's top championship, which he has held since.

 One of Storm's most enduring feuds has been with his real-life best friend Jody Fleisch, with whom he has wrestled against in American and British promotions.
 He has also wrestled regularly for One Pro Wrestling, where, with Fleisch, he was the one half of the first 1PW Tag Team Champions, after they defeated A.J.
 Styles and Christopher Daniels in a tournament final on 27 May 2006.
 On 1 January 2007, he won the Athletik Club Wrestling Wrestling Challenge Championship from Toby Nathland, but Nathland defeated him to win it back on 15 December 2007.
 On 23 March 2007, Storm defeated Maddog Maxx to win the Celtic Wrestling Heavyweight Championship, but he lost it to Maxx in July of that year.

+In 2015, Storm began appearing for Insane Championship Wrestling.
+In 2019, he lost to Kieran Kelly at ICW I Ain't Yer Pal, Dickface! and challenged for the ICW Tag Team Championships.

 Storm runs his own wrestling holiday camp events between 6 and 12 times a week during summer, Easter and Christmas Holidays.
 Meanwhile, in the FWA he is currently part of the Flyweight Title Round Robin Tournament, having gained entry into the tournament thanks to another wrestler suffering an injury.
-He is involved in a bitter feud with Rockstar Spud, an obnoxious flyweight who believes he is the new "Wonderkid" of British wrestling.
+He was involved in a bitter feud with Rockstar Spud, an obnoxious flyweight who believed he is the new "Wonderkid" of British wrestling.